AyushShahh/HelloWorld/README.md

 ### hello.c
 I made this after getting my basics done.<br>

-Type your name and press enter.<br>
+Type your first name and press enter.<br>
-It will greet you with your name
+It will greet you with your first name
 ```
-Hello! [your name]
+Hello!
+Ayush
 ```
 <br>